Luke 2:1-20

 There must have been other babies born that night.

-Other infants must have pierced the dark stillness with their first cries.
+Other infants must have pierced the dark stillness with their

 Other young women were transformed into mothers;